Tandi Iman Dupree

-Tandi Iman Dupree (August 14, 1978 – December 31, 2005) was an American drag queen best known for her "Wonder Woman" performance at the Miss Gay Black America pageant in 2001, the video of which went on to become an Internet viral hit after it was uploaded to YouTube in 2005.
+Tandi Iman Dupree (August 14, 1978 – December 31, 2005) was an American drag queen best known for her "Wonder Woman" performance at the Miss Gay Black America pageant in 2001, the video of which went on to become an Internet viral hit after it was uploaded to YouTube in 2009.

 Biography

 Dupree was born and raised in Memphis, Tennessee.
 Dupree began her dance career in high school when she was co-captain of the majorette squad until her graduation.
 She first began competing at the N-Cognito nightclub in Memphis, where she created original routines with other dancers in the area.
 Dupree's drag mother was Tamisha Iman.
-Dupree died from complications of AIDS in December 2005, without achieving her dream of winning the Miss Gay Black America pageant.
+Dupree died from complications of AIDS in December 2005.

 2001 Miss Gay Black America pageant

 At the 2001 Miss Gay Black America pageant, Dupree and her dance partner Dee St. James performed a routine to the song "Holding Out for a Hero" by Bonnie Tyler.
 During the performance, Dupree was dressed as Wonder Woman, with St. James dressed as Superman.
-Dupree notably entered the performance by dropping from the ceiling, landing on the stage in a split.
+Dupree notably entered the performance by dropping from the ceiling, landing on the stage, breaking the heel of her shoe in a split.
 In 2009, this video was uploaded to YouTube, where it went viral.